Re: P.O.C. Kakuma Camp Jan 09, 2020

 10. Transfer to Nairobi: This is against encampment policy.
 If a particular individual requests a transfer/ permission papers for Nairobi, they will be fully and respectfully heard in the interview by UNHCR staff and if UNHCR sees a viable exception then they will be processed accordingly.
 We advise all POC that this is generally NOT available.
 The encampment policy is KENYAN LAW.

-11. African HRC is working , as are others on better long term solutions.
-However when things are chaotic and always in an emergency mode, we cannot focus on long term outcomes.
+11. African HRC is working , as are others on improved long term solutions.
 12. Remember we will advocate for you.
 We will help with your cases, but we cannot take cases of people who do not follow instructions.
 We denounce violence on all accounts.
-We will not work with any P.O.C. or refugees who is engaged in violence, incites or threatens violence of whatsoever nature, even if couched in defensive terms.
+We will not work with any P.O.C. or refugees who is engaged in violence, incites or threatens violence, even if couched in defensive terms.
 We promote peaceful conduct.
-We understand the need for targeted protests and support peaceful protest that is in good faith.
-However we are aware that sometimes this serves to encourage arrests and give police an excuse to arrest, even if the protest is peaceful.
+We understand the need for targeted protests and support peaceful protest that is in good faith, while urging the balance to maintain self-security.
+Note: we are aware that sometimes protests results in arrests and gives Kenyan police an excuse to arrest, even if the protest is peaceful.
+Arrests in a country that criminalizes LGBTQI people could result in extortion and brutal treatment, similar to the country POC escaped.

 15. At Kakuma: Anti-Gay people believe that gays recruit their children.
 Pride parades and such are misinterpreted.
 To engage in open displays of being LGBTQI should be accompanied by community pre sensitivity discussions and POC should be aware they would be exposing themselves to danger through such outings.
-While we understand and respect your rights to do this, African HRC is not in a position to help fund any medical emergencies that result from public displays of self-outing while a refugee in Kakuma.
+While we understand and respect your rights to do this, African HRC is urging self-protection in partnership with those who are there for your protection.

 16. POC are reminded that any violence or criminal activity can result in arrests and having refugee status revoked.
 This can impact resettlement.
 It is therefore best that POC focus on individual interests.